Growing Peppers Indoors – Year Round Pepper Harvests

 Supplies

-Without the help of the sun, rain, and pollinators, indoor pepper plants require a few additional items to be successful.
+Without the help of the sun, rain, and pollinators, indoor pepper plants require a few additional inputs to be successful.
 The most important item will be a grow light, but there are a few other supplies to consider as well.

 Essentials: